Khoalearningcode/ChatOpsLLM/README.md

 **1. <a name="set-up-jenkins-server"></a>Set up Jenkins Server:**

-First, create a Service Account and assign it the `Compute Admin` role.
+First, create a Service Account (IAM/Service Account) and assign it the `Compute Admin` role.
 Then create a Json key file for the Service Account and store it in the `iac/ansible/secrets` directory.

+The account name: ansible-sa
+Role: Compute Admin

+Create the ssh key by the way below-below

+Action -> Manage Key -> Add Key -> Create new key -> JSON -> Downloads -> Bring it to iac/ansible/secrets
+Then change the path in deploy_jenkins -> create_compute
+Change the name project too

 Next create a Google Compute Engine instance named "jenkins-server" running Ubuntu 22.04 with a firewall rule allowing traffic on ports 8081 and 50000.